thecodingdog/project-2/README.md

 #my own progress:
+combine user to recipe model
-created model, no controller or routes yet. need to think about how to add from script.js to db need to deploy to Heroku
+need to deploy to Heroku
+need to incorporate flash msg to show password error combine with meal plan models so as to display calories need to think about how to display > 1 page

 # Your Project Name